optimagic-dev/optimagic/README.md

 - The complete history of parameters and function evaluations can be saved in a database for maximum reproducibility.
 - Painless and efficient multistart optimization.
-- The progress of the optimization can be displayed in in `criterion_plot` and `params_plot` while the optimization is still running.
+- The progress of the optimization can be displayed in `criterion_plot` and `params_plot` while the optimization is still running.

 ### Estimation and Inference